Well, usually this is hers. However, sometimes it could be his.

 For brevity, these only highlight that which you need to consider first upon reaching “critical mass.”
 For the scope of this discussion, we will restrict it to the things you need to focus on right here, right now:

 Discovery or Disclosure ~ Did you discover your betrayal, or was it disclosed to you?
 Disclosure is most promising unless it was spawned by a desperate reactionary response to discovery.
 It’s “you caught me, so this is all that I have done” when it doesn’t even begin to reflect what was actually done.
 It is high on rhetoric and short on substance.
-There’s a rhyme and reason to disclosure which will be featured later in Rules of Engagement: The Anatomy of a Disclosure.
+There’s a rhyme and reason to disclosure which will be featured later in Disclosure: A Brief Overview.
 If there is a discovery, and denial ensues, then we have a different set of problems to deal with.

 - Are you safe?